 Q. What will the weather be like when I visit Big South Fork?

 A. Weather on the Cumberland Plateau can be very different from near-by cities which are not on the plateau.
 Big South Fork is characterized by hot and humid summers, cool and damp winters and mild springs and falls.
-Check the and come prepared for weather which can change very quickly.
+Check the local forecast and come prepared for weather which can change very quickly.

 Q. If you are planning on camping in the backcountry, do you need any permits?

 A. Backcountry permits are required for all visitors who will be in the backcountry for one or more nights.
 These permits are good for the length of stay, and fees range from $5.00 to $25.00 depending on group size.
 The permits may be obtained at either visitor center or online.